 The amount of credit you have versus the amount of credit you’re using is a factor in your credit score.
-Stop borrowing money, and pay off what’s already owed, advices myFICO.
-This is one of the best ways to fix credit fast.
+Stop borrowing money, and pay off what’s already owed, advises myFICO.
+This is one of the best ways to relieve stress, and improve your credit score fast.

 Keep Credit Cards Open